The following glossary provides insurance terms and life insurance definitions to help you speak the "language of life."

 Beneficiary

 The beneficiary of your insurance policy is the person designated by you to receive the policy benefits upon your death.
-You may designate that the benefits from your policy be allocated to multiple
+You may designate that the benefits from your policy be allocated to multiple beneficiaries

 And you may change your beneficiary designations at any time.